algorandfoundation/specs/dev/TEAL_opcodes.md

 - Availability: v9

 exp[(-1)^A * B * 10^widthB] = Y * 10^widthY. widthB and widthY are uint64. widthY output precision is guaranteed.
+Calculation is based on the Taylor expansion of e^q.

 ## bln widthA widthY